 “I’m very hopeful that we’ll be able to go ahead and open things up, but to say I can give an absolute cast iron guarantee that we won’t face further difficulties and have to think harder and deeper about some problems, no at this stage I can’t,” he warned.

 The government hopes to start reopening schools as the first step to lifting lockdown restrictions, with March 8 a tentative date for the reopening.
-For the devolved nations, Northern Ireland is following a similar timeline, with Scotland to set out its schools plans this week and Wales to begin the process of reopening next Monday.
+For the devolved nations, Northern Ireland is following a similar timeline, with Scotland to set out its school plans this week and Wales to begin reopening next Monday.

 The UK recorded another 9,765 new coronavirus infections on Monday, the first time the daily cases figure has been under 10,000 since October 2.
 The daily death rate has also fallen to 230, but there is usually a lag in official statistics collated over the weekend.